Sadia2000/L1011/README.md

 ![Screenshot](https://github.com/Hornet979/L1011/blob/master/L1011.png)

-Don't download this, go download the original
+Don't download this, go download the original.
+I took the yokes from the 767, and seats from the TRD 744.
+Please spare my life for this.

 License: GPL2+
 See: ./COPYING